russmckendrick/records/content/albums/electric-mud-11183534/index.md

 styles: ["Electric Blues", "Chicago Blues", "Blues Rock"]
 ---

 Electric Mud is the fifth studio album by Muddy Waters, with members of Rotary Connection playing as his backing band.
-Released in 1968, it imagines Muddy Waters as a psychedelic musician.
+Released in 1968, it presents Muddy Waters as a psychedelic musician.
 Producer Marshall Chess suggested that Muddy Waters record it in an attempt to appeal to a rock audience.
 The album peaked at number 127 on Billboard 200 album chart.
 It was controversial for its fusion of electric blues with psychedelic elements.